yiphei/yif-AI/attention_dropout_transformer/README.md

 $$M =  0.5 \cos(out_{attn} + B) + 0.5$$

 where $B$ is a bias term.
-This function lies in the $\[0,1\]$ range, and its recurrent property eliminates the risk of becoming stuck in a local minima, at the cost of worse convergence.
+This function lies in the $\[0,1\]$ range, and its recurrent property eliminates the risk of dropout becoming stuck in a local minima, though at the cost of worse convergence.

 Lastly, a scaling function is applied to bring $M$ closer to $\\{0,1\\}$.
 This scaling is important because the dropout needs to remain a purely selective/filter layer, not computational.
 There are two scaling methods used.
 TODO